bhk/build/minion.md

 appropriate when we know there is a dependency on the existence of a file, but not necessarily on the content of the file.

-Order-only dependencies are typically used to deal with *implied dependencies* that need to be generated by the Makefile.
+Order-only dependencies are typically used to deal with *implicit dependencies* that *are generated* by the Makefile.

-Implied dependencies are files that are not specified on the command line, but are read during execution of the build command.
+Implicit dependencies are files that are not specified on the command line, but are read during execution of the build command.
 The classic example is files included by C sources using `#include`.
-In Make, implied dependencies are trakced using the following strategy:
+In Make, implicit dependencies are trakced using the following strategy:

  a) The command that compiles the C file also generates a dependency